-• Break in your boots: Since we'll be day-hiking remember that new boots can cause painful blisters.
-It is very important to break in your boots by wearing them with appropriate socks for extended periods prior to your trip.
+- Break in your boots: Since we'll be day-hiking remember that new boots can cause painful blisters.
+It is very important to break in your boots by wearing them with appropriate socks for extended periods prior to your trip. - Get moving: It's a great idea to walk or run this summer to get yourself into shape.